JAMES JOHNSON-PERKINS

 SHOP

 Johnson-Perkins has developed ambitious participatory projects.
-In Jaipur, a 400-square-metre light box immersed viewers within a Gigatage work, collapsing the boundary between image and spectator.
-Elsewhere, he has led large-scale robotics events in Poole and West Bromwich, Giant Play and Lego exhibitions across the UK, and collaborations with the Baltic Centre for Contemporary Art and other international projects have included Giant Twister events in China and at the Free Arts Festival in Taiwan.
+In Jaipur, a 400 square metre light box immersed viewers within a Gigatage work, collapsing the boundary between image and spectator.
+Elsewhere, he has led large-scale robotics events in Poole and West Bromwich, Nostalgia and Lego exhibitions across the UK, and collaborations with the Baltic Centre for Contemporary Art and other international projects have included Giant Twister events in China and at the Free Arts Festival in Taiwan.

 GIGATAGE (Gigapan/Montage)

 forms the most expansive strand: vast digital panoramas in which historical and contemporary figures converge within globally recognisable sites.
-Structured by themes of belief, conflict, and refuge, these works operate as immersive visual archives, referencing figures such as Canaletto, Bosch, and Schopenhauer while combining panoramic scale with intense detail.
+Structured by themes, these works operate as immersive visual archives, referencing figures such as Canaletto, Bosch, Constable, Cage, Confucius and Schopenhauer while combining panoramic scale with intense detail.

 PLAXIS (Play/Praxis)

-turns to childhood materials—Lego, toys, and 1980s cultural references—reframing play as a critical method through which memory and cultural meaning are examined.
+turns to childhood materials: Games, toys, and 1980s cultural references, reframing play as a critical method through which memory and cultural meaning are examined.

 INTERMADES (Interactive/Readymades)

-extends this into participation, using “artscores” to activate games and objects, inviting collaborative engagement and open-ended interpretation.
+extends into participation, using “artscores” to activate games and objects, inviting collaborative engagement and fun open-ended interpretation.

 VIDEOSTALGIA (Video/Nostalgia)